 A means where by there can be a greater load connected to the power distribution system than the installed capacity of the generator.
 By automatically selectively shutting off lower priority loads, available power will be delivered to higher priority loads.
 Low priority loads that are controlled are typically water and space heating.
 This is common on AC direct systems, but seldom if ever used on small DC hydro plants with an inverter.
 I have not seen load management on a solar installation.

 This Hydro site data form.doc is a word document and asks the necessary questions about your site and your needs.
 Here is a PDF version.
-Hydro site data form.pdf Fill in as much as you can and attach it to an e-mail and send it back to firstname.lastname@example.org (Erase the line as you answer the questions)
+Hydro site data form.pdf Fill in as much as you can and attach it to an e-mail and send it back to email@example.com

 Use the e-mail link on the bottom of any page.
 All questions will be responded to.

 If your project requires any Environmental Consulting, this is available from Swift Creek Consulting